Black Diamond Distance Wind Shell Review

 Breathability and Venting

 As a trade-off for properly blocking the wind, single-layer nylon jackets generally do capture some moisture, and the Distance is no exception.
-Although overall it is less clammy than others, the lightweight material is visibly damp after a run.
+Although overall, it is less clammy than others, the lightweight material is visibly damp after a run.
 But in a magic trick similar to the Houdini, this jacket seems to dry out enough in a steady breeze to continue to wear comfortably.

 The best option to improve venting is to push up the sleeves or unzip the jacket partway.
 Thanks to fully elastic cuffs, pushing up the sleeves is more comfortable than the half-elastic cuffs of the Houdini.
 But the weight of the material means that the Distance feels billowy when partially unzipped.
-Regardless of how you decide to weight this fact, this jacket scores highly in terms of breathability and venting.
+Regardless of how you decide to weigh this fact, this jacket scores highly in terms of breathability and venting.

 Weight and Packability

-As stated a number of times now, the Distance is insanely lightweight; our size medium tips the scales at 3.5 ounces, the lightest wind jacket in review and as far as we can tell, one of the lightest options on the market today.
+As stated a number of times now, the Distance is insanely lightweight; our size medium tips the scales at 3.5 ounces, the lightest wind jacket in review, and as far as we can tell, one of the lightest options on the market today.